Sapoorna/flower-shop/README.md

 3. Navigate to the project directory:cd flower-shop
 4. Navigate into the backend folder and install dependencies:cd backend,npm install
 5. Start the backend server:node server.js
-6. Open a new terminal, go to the frontend folder, and run:cd frontend,npm install,npm start
-7. Open your browser and visit: http://localhost:3000
+6. Open your browser and visit: http://localhost:5000

 # Included Files
 frontend/ — Contains all HTML, CSS, and JavaScript files for the user interface.